Ikgonzal/mini_projects_catalogue/README.md

 <strong>For playing the game from your terminal:</strong>

-If you have installed NodeJs runtime, simply clone the repository and execute:
+***If you have installed NodeJs runtime***, simply clone the repository and execute the following command:

 ```javascript
 node rockPaperScissors.js